avajs/ava/docs/recipes/isolating-mongodb-integration-tests.md

-# Setting up AVA for Isolated MongoDB Integration Tests
+# Isolated MongoDB integration tests

 This recipe outlines how to run disposable MongoDB databases in your AVA tests with per-test isolation.
 This uses `mongomem` which is available on [npm](https://www.npmjs.com/package/mongomem).